-Fall 2018 Experiences in First 6-weeks of Cla ss Responses

-Duomnt Perce entage of Response s

-Prompt Agre e Disa gree

-I believe the instructors at SSC want me to succeed.
-99.1% 6 1%

-I was able to meet with an academic advisor at times convenient to me.
-83.3% 6 16.
-7%

-I have set my academic goals.
-88.3% 6 11.
-7%

-I have discussed creating a plan for reaching my goals with students or

-instructors at SSC.
-64.79 o o 35.
-3%

-The courses were available at convenient time for me.
-64.79 6 6.6 5%

-I talked with a college representative about managing my commitments

-to be able to reach my goals.
-93.3% - 9%

-I received information about financial aid from an SSC representative.
-77.5% 6 20.5%

-An SSC representative helped me determine if I qualify for financial 60.10 , 21.00/

-aid.
-68.19 31.9%

-Perce Responses

-Prompt 3.6 Most 2.7

-A 11 - 31 - 3 Most did None did

-All did did not

-Instructors had class activities to introduce students to one another.
-43.2% 45.1% 11.0% 0.6%

-Instructors explained course syllabi.
-83.3% 16.1% 0.3% 0.3%

-Instructors gave students their contact information to help outside of 01.10/ 15 10/ 2.00/ 00/

-• 81.1% 15.1% 2.8% 0%

-class.
-01.170 - -

-Response S

-Prompt Prompt entage of s Io

-Perce entage of N

-Prompt Perce Yes entage of 3.5 lo

-Prompt At least one college staff member learned my name.
-Perce Yes 96.5% entage of 3.5 5.4 1 0 5%

-Prompt At least one college staff member learned my name.
-I have learned the name of at least one other classmate in each class.
-Perce Yes 96.5% 94.6% entage of 3.5 5.4 5% 1%
+Fall 2019 Experiences in First 6-weeks of Class Responses Decent Perc entage of Response s Prompt Agre e Disagree I believe the instructors at SSC want me to succeed.
+99.2% 6 0.8% I was able to meet with an academic advisor at times convenient to me.
+78.0'9 % 22.
+0% I have set my academic goals.
+86.7% 6 13.
+3% I have discussed creating a plan for reaching my goals with students or (0.00 / 22 00/ instructors at SSC.
+68.0% - 0% The courses were available at convenient time for me.
+92.9% 0 7.
+1% I talked with a college representative about managing my commitments to be able to reach my goals.
+47.3% 6 52.
+7% I received information about financial aid from an SSC representative.
+76.3% 23.7% An SSC representative helped me determine if I qualify for financial 10.070 201,70 aid.
+61.4% 61.4% 6% Percentage of Responses Prompt Most Tompt Most did None All did did not did Instructors had class activities to introduce students to one another.
+39.0% 49.8% 10.0% 1.2% Instructors explained course syllabi.
+89.2% 10.1% 0.4% 0% Instructors gave students their contact information to help outside of 75.50/ 10.50/ a 2.10/ class.
+75.5% 19.5% 2.9% 2.1% Prompt entage of Response 1 Yes N lo At least one college staff member learned my name.
+94.6% 6 5.4% 9.1% I have learned the name of at least one other classmate in each class.
+90.9% 6 At least one classmate in each class has learned my name.
+88.0% 12.0% Are you feeling as motivated in the sixth week of school as you did in 72.00 / 26 10/ the previous five weeks?
+73.9% 0 26.
+1%

 Beginning with fall semester of 2016, all faculty members are given the opportunity to provide input on student engagement using the SSC Faculty Survey on Student Engagement.
-With 57 potential respondents from 93 fall instructors, the rate of participation was 61.3%.
+With 29 potential respondents from 88 fall instructors, the rate of participation was 33.0%.
 The next table gives the instructors' perceptions of student involvement.
 Instructors rated students as almost always or usually engaging in class activities.
 Instructors perceive two areas in need of improvement, students working with other students on assignments outside of class and students participating in student led study groups.
 Since Seminole State College is largely a commuter school, instructors may hesitate to give students assignments that require that they work together outside of class and students may struggle to find convenient times to work together due to other obligations.

-The 2018 Faculty Survey on Student Engagement reflects that the majority of faculty members employ student success techniques that result in the faculty identifying student behavior that should result in successful completion of the course and program.
+The 2019 Faculty Survey on Student Engagement reflects that the majority of faculty members employ student success techniques that result in the faculty identifying student behavior that should result in successful completion of the course and program.